SharedCode/sop/README.md

   * ```< 1``` means that the current key(x) is lesser than the other key(y) being compared

 You can also create or open one or many B-Trees within a transaction.
 And you can have/or manage one or many transactions within your application.
-Import path for SOP V2 is: "github.com/SharedCode/sop/in_red_ck". "in_red_ck" is an acronym that stands for:
+Import path for SOP V2 is: "github.com/SharedCode/sop/in_red_cfs". "in_red_cfs" is an acronym that stands for:
-SOP in Redis, Cassandra & Kafka(in_red_ck).
-Or fashionably, SOP in "red Calvin Klein", hehe.
+SOP in Redis, Cassandra & File System(in_red_cfs).
-And kept as is despite kafka bit was no longer there as SOP standardized on all Cassandra persistence including the transaction logging part upon reaching beta release.

-V2 is in Beta status and there is no known issue.
+V2 is in Beta 2 status and there is no known issue.

 But yeah, V2 is showing very good results.
 ACID, two phase commit transaction, and impressive performance as Redis is baked in.
 SOP V2 actually succeeded in turning M-Way Trie a native "resident" of the cluster.
-Each of the host running SOP, be it an application or a micro-service, is turned into a high performance database server.
+Each of the host running SOP, be it an application or a micro-service, is turned into a high performance database & rich search server.
 Each, a master, or shall I say, master-less.
 And, of course, it is objects persistence, thus, you just author your golang struct and SOP takes care of fast storage & ultra fast searches and in the order you specified.
 No need to worry whether you are hitting an index, because each SOP "store"(or B-Tree) is the index itself! :)

-Check out the "Sample Configuration" section below or the unit tests under "in_red_ck" folder to get idea how to specify the configuration for Cassandra and Redis.
+Check out the "Sample Configuration" section below or the unit tests under "in_red_cfs" folder to get idea how to specify the configuration for Cassandra and Redis.
 Also, if you want to specify the Cassandra consistency level per API, you can take a look at the "ConsistencyBook" field of the Cassandra Config struct.
 Each of the Repository/Store API CRUD operation has Consistency level settable under the "ConsistencyBook", or you can just leave it and default for the session is, "local quorum".
 See here for code details: https://github.com/SharedCode/sop/blob/d473b66f294582dceab6bdf146178b3f00e3dd8d/in_red_ck/cassandra/connection.go#L35

 ## Streaming Data
 As discussed above, the third usability scenario of SOP is support for very large data.
 Here is sample config code for creating a Btree that is fit for this use-case:
 ```
-	btree, _ := in_red_ck.NewBtree[StreamingDataKey[TK], []byte](ctx, sop.ConfigureStore("fooStore", true, 500, "Streaming data", sop.BigData), trans)
+	btree, _ := in_red_cfs.NewBtree[StreamingDataKey[TK], []byte](ctx, sop.ConfigureStore("fooStore", true, 500, "Streaming data", sop.BigData), trans)
 ```
 This sample code is from the ```StreamingDataStore struct``` in package ```sop/streaming_data```, it illustrates the ```sop.ConfigureStore``` helper function & ```sop.BigData``` value data size enum use.
 The streaming data store was implemented to store or manage very large value part of the item.
 It is a byte array and you can "encode" to it chunks of many MBs.
 This is the typical use-case for the ```sop.BigData``` enum.
 See the code here for more details: https://github.com/SharedCode/sop/blob/master/streaming_data/streaming_data_store.go

 Sample code to use this ```StreamingDataStore```:
 ```
 import (
-	"github.com/SharedCode/sop/in_red_ck"
+	"github.com/SharedCode/sop/in_red_cfs"
-	sd "github.com/SharedCode/sop/in_red_ck/streaming_data"
+	sd "github.com/SharedCode/sop/streaming_data"
 )

 // ...
 	// To create and populate a "streaming data" store.
-	trans, _ := in_red_ck.NewTransaction(in_red_ck.ForWriting, -1, true)
+	trans, _ := in_red_cfs.NewTransaction(sop.ForWriting, -1, true)
 	trans.Begin()
 	sds := sd.NewStreamingDataStore[string](ctx, "fooStore", trans)
 	// Add accepts a string parameter, for naming the item, e.g. - "fooVideo".